akonkwa/RecipesCodemates1/breakfast/readme.md

 ### Notes:
-Strongly recommend including a hot sauce, such as Cholula, Tobasco or Tapatio
+Strongly recommend including a hot sauce, such as Cholula, Tabasco or Tapatio

 ### Codemates 1